- SHEILA BURKE, Associated Press

 “There’s certainly evidence that there’s some sort of mental health issues involved,” Tazewell County Sheriff Robert Huston said.
 But he said deputies returned the guns to Reinking’s father on the promise that he would “keep the weapons secure and out of the possession of Travis.”

-Reinking’s father “has now acknowledged giving them back” to his son, Nashville Police spokesman Don Aaron said.
+Reinking’s father “has now acknowledged giving them back” to his son, Aaron said.

 Phone calls to a number listed for the father, Jeffrey Reinking, went unanswered.

 It is not clear why Reinking moved recently from Morton, Illinois, and if it had anything to do with being near Swift, who has a home in Nashville.
-Police say he was employed in construction for a while, and there would have been enough work in the booming city for him.
+Police say he worked in construction for a while.

 Police say Reinking drove into the Waffle House parking lot in his gold Chevy Silverado pickup early Sunday and sat there for about four minutes before opening fire outside the restaurant.